markschl/snakecharmer/README.md

-# Amplicon data processing for diversity analysis using different workflows
+# Amplicon data processing workflows for diversity analysis

 This software makes use of the workflow management system [Snakemake](https://snakemake.github.io/) to build and integrate different amplicon workflows and allows for the flexible processing of data from different markers.